Getting Things Done - GTD

 avatar

-Commented almost 10 years ago dan sullivan
+Commented over 10 years ago dan sullivan

 This is super outstanding.
 For me, remembering to follow up on Waiting items and prioritizing new tasks among the existing are the gems in my productivity that I sometimes forget.